dungba88/libra/README.md

 ## extends

-The `SqlPredicate` class allows you to pass your own `SqlPredicateParser`:
+The `SqlPredicate` class allows you to use your own `SqlPredicateParser`:

 ```java
 SqlPredicate predicate = new SqlPredicate(predicateString, new MyPredicateParser());
 ```

-you can implement your own `SqlPredicateParser`, or extend the `AbstractAntlrSqlPredicateParser` to use your own grammar.
+you can implement `SqlPredicateParser`, or extend the `AbstractAntlrSqlPredicateParser` to use your own grammar.
 For the former, the interface has only one method `public Predicate parse(String predicate) throws MalformedSyntaxException`, so you can even use lambda expression to construct it, like:

 ```java
 SqlPredicate predicate = new SqlPredicate(predicateString, predicate -> {